nekernel-org/.github/profile/ReadMe.md

 ## What's the logo?

 That's a Tanuki, known for their cleverness.
-His name is Rodger
+His name is Rodger.

 ## What is NeKernel?